merely-useful/py-rse/index.md

 that reviewers must follow when assessing a submitted software paper.
 Run through the checklist (skipping the criteria related to the software paper) and see how the Zipf's Law package would rate on each criteria.

-### Staying up to date {#packaging-ex-up-to-date}

-1. Run `pip list` to get a list of the Python packages you have installed.
-    How many are there?

-2. Run `pip list -o` to get a list of packages that are out of date.
-    (This may take a few seconds.)
-    How many are there,
-    and how can you update them?

 ### Packaging quotations {#packaging-ex-pratchett}